AI code conversion with source-system verification

 Boolean values set to true are passed as flag-only options (empty string value).
 Non-boolean values are passed with their specified value.

-How the YAML maps to the API payload
+YAML to API payload mapping

 The project options and additional options from the YAML spec are converted into a flat dictionary of CLI flags in the API payload.
 The following example shows how the full spec maps: